Why, after a year of life, I'm still leaving New York - ForumDaily

 Over the 2016 year, I visited Los Angeles, Chicago, Miami, Philadelphia, San Francisco and rode Kubrick in New York State.
 And she sang along with Tom Radio on Radiohead, cried at Riana’s concert, admired Florence and the Machine’s voice, jumped at Bonobo at the club and, of course, went crazy and broke her voice along with Kanye West.
 Completely changed my wardrobe and thoughts, moved to a new apartment, 6 went to the gym every day, bought a professional camera, a fur coat and heels, every 3 month was on vacation, went ankle-deep in the Atlantic and Pacific Oceans, finished her career and finally figured out what i want Dad always joked: “Who understood life - he quit his job”.
 And now I think it was not a joke.

 What am I going to do in Kiev?
-Maintain commercial Instagram stores and restaurants, advise designers on work in America and brands on design.
-And I will do my projects.
+Manage commercial Instagrams of stores and restaurants, advise designers on working in America and brands on design.
+And I will work on my projects.
 And finally, just enjoy life.
-And then I used to constantly wait for something, now someone will come into my life - and everything will become cool, now I will move - and it will become cool, now I will find a new job - and it will become cool.
-Constantly in anticipation, but nothing inside changed.
-But the universe brought me here so that I, thousands of kilometers from my comfort zone, looked at myself from the outside, and New York itself became a trigger and an ideal place for upbringing to show me that anything is possible, that I can get everything about anything.
+Otherwise, before, I was constantly waiting for something, now someone will come into my life - and everything will be cool, now I’ll move - and it’ll be cool, now I’ll find a new job - and it’ll be cool.
+Constantly waiting, but nothing inside changed.
+But the universe brought me here so that I could look at myself from the outside, thousands of kilometers away from my comfort zone, and New York itself became a trigger and an ideal place of upbringing to show me that everything is possible, that I can get everything I want.
 I dream, if you are not afraid of change and do not come up with hundreds of excuses.

-Of course, I don't talk about personal things in my blog, but there are even more changes and colors.
-So my return home is not the end of the tale, but only the beginning.
-And I myself can't wait to see how it will be.
-I know for sure that I will miss New York, but I will have all of Europe and Asia by my side!
-And for me it is much more beautiful and more diverse than America: ahead of Paris, beloved Berlin, London, Iceland and Dubai.
-The light did not converge like a wedge on one New York - and thank God.
-And I can return here at any time, so why make some kind of tragedy out of this, right? ?
+Of course, I don’t talk about a lot of personal things on my blog, but there are even more changes and colors there.
+So my return home is not the end of the fairy tale, but only its beginning.
+And I can’t wait to see how it will turn out.
+I know for sure that I will miss New York, but I will have all of Europe and Asia at my fingertips!
+And for me it is much more beautiful and diverse than America: Paris, beloved Berlin, London, Iceland and Dubai are ahead.
+The light did not converge like a wedge on New York alone - and thank God.
+And I can return here at any time, so why make some kind of tragedy out of it, right? ?

 And on Instagram my new adventures - @elenabazu.